cometh-hq/rtn-4337/README.md

 - **isRecoveryStarted**: Returns true if the recovery process has started.
 - **cancelRecovery**: Cancels the recovery process (if any).

-`RecoveryModuleConfig` describes the configuration used for the recovery module, we provides default values:
+`RecoveryConfig` describes the configuration used for the recovery module, we provides default values:

 ```typescript
 const defaultRecoveryConfig: RecoveryConfig = {